wisog/pkmngo-map/README.md

 This version works only with **PokemonTrainerClub** account.
 **Don't use your official account or you may end up Banned.**

+**Don't refresh Gyms and Pokestop data many time on Phone, it will consume much bandwith**

 ## Todo
+* Pokestop+Lure visualization
 * One Click Deploy on Heroku like [emeth-/pokelocater/](https://github.com/emeth-/pokelocater/)
 * Cache PTC Credentials
+* Save in localstorage Hide Pokemon

 ## Screen
 ![Screen](https://i.imgur.com/mpLvARC.png)